-The collapse of the international travel industry due to the global pandemic may have killed off the trade in hacked airline accounts, however the rise in staycations in its place means that compromised Airbnb ($13.50) accounts have actually increased in value to scammers.
+The collapse of the international travel industry for much of 2020 may have temporarily killed off the trade in hacked airline accounts, however the rise in staycations in its place meant that compromised Airbnb ($13.50) accounts have actually increased in value to scammers.

 Health & Wellness

-Unable to visit gyms and stuck at home for months on end, locked down populations around the world have increasingly turned to a range of apps and services to maintain their physical and mental health.
+Unable to visit gyms, fitness fanatics around the world have increasingly turned to a range of apps and services to maintain their physical and mental health.

 High-end subscriptions, such as increasingly popular Peloton ($18) that also requires a $2,000 exercise bike, mark out the owner as a potentially lucrative target for fraud and are priced accordingly on the dark web markets.